RaviChandra69/reworked/README.md

+#this file is for examples
-this is my firt file
+thi is my firt file